 It can be especially handy if your feeder is dripping sticky syrup which will most certainly attract insects.

 Spraying any part of a feeder with pesticides is not recommended.
 Hummingbirds are very tiny animals and even a little spray on an ant that a bird eats can cause the birds great harm.
 This also applies when spraying grass or any outside area.
-Many songbirds like Flickers & Robins eat bugs & worms.
+Many songbirds like Flickers & Robins eat bugs & worms from the grass.

 What to do About Hummingbird Feeder Nectar Attracting Aggravating Ants?